 This is a follow up to the post Various Soft Tissue Manipulation Along With Chiropractic Care: part 2.
 As a review, soft tissue manipulation (STM) techniques are defined as those physical methods applied to muscles, ligaments, tendons, fascia, and other connective tissues with the goal of therapeutically affecting the body.
 This post is about body wall reflex techniques which are also a form of soft tissue manipulation technique.
-Read below about the Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: part 3 on Body WALL REFLEX TECHNIQUES (acupressure, chapman reflexes) practiced in our North Palm Beach office.
+Read below about the Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: part 3 on Body WALL REFLEX TECHNIQUES (acupressure, chapman reflexes) practiced in our West Palm Beach office.

 BODY WALL REFLEX TECHNIQUES